sylikc/jpegview/readme.txt

 Changelog
 *********

+[1.0.27]
+New features:
+- New INI file setting: 'ShowBottomPanel.
+Set to false to disable showing the bottom panel when hovering with the mouse on bottom part of window/screen.
+  Default is true (as before, was just not configurable).

 [1.0.26]
 Bugs fixed:
 - Lossless rotate and crop now works in folders containing Unicode characters in the path.